Best Pop-Up Canopy For The Beach And Outdoors

 The more dome-style the roof is, the more resilient the structure will be in windy conditions.

-The canopies in our review ranged from 100 square feet of coverage/floor space (the Eurmax, Ohuhu, ABCCanopy, and REI Screen House) down to 48 square feet (the Rightline SUV) and around 35 square feet (the Pacific Breeze).
+The canopies we tested ranged from 100 square feet of coverage/floor space (the Eurmax, Ohuhu, ABCCanopy, and REI Screen House) down to 48 square feet (the Rightline SUV) and around 35 square feet (the Pacific Breeze).

 But how does that translate into space for humans?
-Well, we recommend you allow a minimum of 6 or 7 square feet per person, so the Rightline will cover 5/6 people at a squeeze, and models like the Eurmax could host 8-12 depending, of course, on the spatial requirements of the people in question.
+Well, we recommend you allow a minimum of 6 or 7 square feet per person, so the Rightline will cover 5/6 people at a squeeze, and models like the Eurmax could host 8-12.

-Also known as “peak” or “center” height, this is important for two reasons.
-First, it tells you whether or not the shelter will let taller peeps move around inside without having to duck.
-Secondly, it tells you whether or not the sun (or rain) is going to be sneaking in under the roof and burning (or soaking) your canopy’s occupants.
+Peak or center height is also important.
+It tells you whether or not the shelter will let taller people move around inside without having to duck and whether or not the sun (or rain) is going to be sneaking in under the roof and burning (or soaking) your canopy’s occupants.

 Finding a balance between the two is the name of the game.
 If that sounds too tricky, then we recommend opting for a model like the Eurmax, Ohuhu, or ABCCanopy, all of which can be easily adjusted in 3” increments to suit weather conditions and/or accommodate taller humans